Thrown in at the Deep End

 The Author, Nigel Walpole, is a retired RAF jet pilot who spent part of his career flying the RF-101C reconnaissance variant of the F-101 Voodoo jet while on assignment to the USAF.
 As such, he has a direct connection to the F-101 aircraft and many fellow pilots who flew it as well as a career spent flying a variety of other fast jets.
 Certainly a very qualified voice to speak on the subject.

-This article from “The Fighter Writer” blog gives a good overview of the Voodoo’s development with regards to the nuclear strike role:
+As online sources go, “The Fighter Writer” blog gives a good overview of the Voodoo’s history, development and service: